azmigproject/GlusterFS-ARM/README.md

 Note-
 1. Before setup Gluster FS make sure you have service principal (id, secrete and tenant id) to get artifacts from Azure.
 2. Since we are using Distributed-replicated volume so Gluster server nodes would be multple of 2.
+3. If want to create new vnet and subnet create new resource group and If using existing resource group make sure vnet and subnet name does not exist in the resource group.

 You have to provide these parameters to the template :